 Rachel is a certified Lighting Specialist I through National Association of Innovative Lighting Distributors.
 She manages STC’s project to mitigate beachfront lighting issues in Florida.
 Rachel is involved in all aspects of the lighting project including data collection, lighting design, contract management, code enforcement workshops, dune plantings, and interfacing with lighting professionals.

 Stacey Gallagher, Development and Policy Coordinator

-Stacey works with STC’s Executive Director on program fundraising, is involved with STC’s project to mitigate beachfront lighting issues in Florida, and manages STC’s program to reduce plastic waste in Florida’s coastal restaurants.
+Stacey works with STC’s Executive Director on program fundraising; is involved with STC’s project to mitigate beachfront lighting issues in Florida; and advocates on behalf of sea turtles and their habitats at the local, state, and federal level.

 Emily Wooley, Senior Lighting Project Specialist

 Emily is involved in STC’s project to mitigate beachfront lighting issues in Florida.
 She is responsible for coordinating Lighting Code Enforcement Workshops throughout the state of Florida.

 Casie Hain, Lighting Project Specialist

 Casie is involved in STC’s project to mitigate beachfront lighting issues in Florida.
 She coordinates the traveling lighting displays designed to educate the public about sea turtle friendly lighting and is responsible for coordinating the Real Estate Workshops throughout the state of Florida.